Starting from Scratch? Essential EcoVadis Policies & How to Create Them Quickly

 📌 Quick Tip

-4. Foundational Supplier Code of Conduct
+Why is a Supplier Code of Conduct Essential for EcoVadis?

 - EcoVadis Importance: Acts as the formal rulebook you provide to your suppliers, defining your company's standards and requirements for environmental, social, and ethical performance.
 For EcoVadis, it's tangible evidence of your actions to manage sustainability issues within your supply chain.